 Work: W.A.
-Mozart: Vesperae solennes de confessore (Solemn Vespers for a Confessor / sung in latin)
+Mozart: Vesperae solennes de confessore (Solemn Vespers of the Confessor / sung in Latin)

-Instruments: Violins, cellos, contrabasses, bassoons, trumpets (in C), trombones and timpani,
+Instrumentation: Violins, cellos, double basses, bassoons, trumpets (in C), trombones and timpani Choir

-Artistic director of CAMMAC from 2009 to 2016 and a teacher at the Lake MacDonald Music Centre since 1991, Patricia Abbott conducts the Chorale du Gesù, the English Montreal School Board Chorale, Ensemble vocal Cantivo et Les Voix du Carrefour.
-She is also a course lecturer at McGill and at the Université de Sherbrooke.
-Over the years, she has also been the Executive Director of Choral Canada (formerly the Association of Canadian Choral Communities) and artist in residence at FACE School.
-Pat has had the pleasure of conducting and leading workshops across Canada, in the United States, in Europe and even in Argentina.
-She has just returned from the International Choralies in Vaison-la-Romaine (France), where she conducted a workshop of Canadian works for women’s voices.
-She is always happy to work with the enthusiastic participants of CAMMAC activities!
+Artistic director of CAMMAC from 2009 to 2016 and teacher at the Music Center at Lake MacDonald since 1991, Patricia Abbott directs the Chorale du Gesù, the Choir of the English-Montreal School Board, the Cantivo Vocal Ensemble and the Voix du Carrefour.
+She is also a lecturer at McGill and Sherbrooke universities.
+Over the years, she has also served as Executive Director of Canada Choral (formerly the Association of Canadian Choral Communities) and artist in residence at FACE School.
+Pat has had the pleasure of leading and presenting workshops across Canada, the United States, Europe and even Argentina.
+She has just arrived from the Choralies internationales de Vaison-la-Romaine (France), where she conducted a Canadian music workshop for female voices.
+She is always very happy to work with enthusiastic participants in CAMMAC activities!

 Sunday, October 20, 2019

-Work: Donald Patriquin: World Music Suite Two (Canadian Mosaic)
+Works: Donald Patriquin: World Music Suite Two (Canadian Mosaic)

 Pianist: Anne-Marie Denoncourt

-Donald Patriquin, a prominent Canadian composer and a friend of CAMMAC, will conduct his “World Music Suite Two” (formerly “Canadian Mosaic”), as well as a new work, “Island Spinning Song. “
+Donald Patriquin, renowned Canadian composer and friend of CAMMAC, will conduct his “World Music Suite II” (formerly called “Canadian Mosaic”), as well as a new work, “Island Spinning Song. “

-It will be a special afternoon and an honour to have such an exceptional composer / conductor, so please do come and enjoy a unique CAMMAC reading.
+It will be a special afternoon and an honor to have such a renowned composer / conductor.
+Come and enjoy a unique CAMMAC reading.

-The arrangement was commissioned by Erica Phare and Patricia Abbott on behalf of the Montreal English School Board Chorale.
-It was premiered at the Lake MacDonald Music Centre in 2003, as the grand finale of CAMMAC’s 50th season, directed by Patricia Abbott, with Anne-Marie Denoncourt at the piano.
+The SATB version premiered at the Center musical du Lac MacDonald in the summer of 2003, during the grand finale of CAMMAC’s 50th season, conducted by Patricia Abbott, with Anne-Marie Denoncourt on piano.

-• I’ll go see my love (Ontario – England)
+• I’ll go see my love (Ontario – Angleterre)

-Donald Patriquin is a Quebec educator, composer, organist, and choral conductor known internationally for choral and instrumental arrangements of folk music.
+Donald Patriquin is a Quebec educator, composer, organist and choirmaster recognized internationally for his choral and instrumental arrangements of folk music.

 Conductor: Philippe Bourque

-Instruments: Violins, viola, cellos, flutes, oboes, oboes d’amore, bassoons, trumpets, horns and timpani,
+Instrumentation: Violins, viola, cellos, flutes, oboes, oboes of love, bassoons, trumpets, horns and timpani.
+Choir

-Philippe Bourque, choir master and conductor, pianist, teacher and music director.
+Philippe Bourque, choir and orchestra conductor, pianist, teacher and chapel master.

-Philippe Bourque studied choral and orchestral conducting under Julian Wachner, Robert Ingari, Alexis Hauser and Ivars Taurins and graduated from McGill with distinction.
-He is the recipient of a Lieutenant-Governor’s Award while studying at the Vincent-d’Indy music school and received McGill’s Constance-Willney Music Scholarship and the Social Sciences and Humanities Research Council of Canada Fellowship (SSHRC).
+A graduate of McGill University with distinction, he studied choral and orchestral conducting with Julian Wachner, Robert Ingari, Alexis Hauser and Ivars Taurins.
+He is the recipient of a Lieutenant Governor’s Prize at the Vincent-d’Indy School of Music, a Constance-Willey Prize Fellow at McGill University, and a scholarship from the Social Sciences and Humanities Research Council of Canada (SSHRC).